ingresso-group/slate/source/includes/_events.md

 `min_running_time` | Minimum length / duration in minutes (not always present).
 `need_departure_date` | Flag indicating whether the event needs a departure date specified.
 This is `false` for most events.
 Most partners can ignore this.
 `need_duration` | Flag indicating whether the event needs duration (specific to `hotel_room` events only).
 Most partners can ignore this.
-`need_performance` | Flag indicating if a performance must be selected in order to retrieve availability.
-For the vast majority of events this will be `true`.
+`need_performance` | Flag indicating if an event supports performances.
+For events that require a date and time to be selected this will be `true`.
+Other events, for example some attraction tickets, are valid for any date; these events will return `false` however they will still return a list of dummy performances - you should not present these performances to the end user but you should programmatically choose any single performance when requesting availability.
 `postcode` | Postcode of the event location.
 `show_perf_time` | `false` if the performance time is not relevant, for example some events use a performance description rather than specific times.
 `source_code` | Source supplier code e.g. `nimax`.